mpram/IoT_Academy/Month_2/Day_2/readme.md

 ```

 ## **Exercise 2: Assigning Tags** ##
 In this exercise you will learn how to assign tags to your devices using different tools.
-According to our architecture we will assign Tags according to the following distribution:
+According to our architecture we will assign Tags based on the following distribution:

 - Devices: 1-3 Dev Env, Location Tampa
 - Devices: 4-6 Dev Env, Location Seattle